randomglitchx/.LRS/HIDDEN_MEANING.md

 ## 🎭 The Ultimate Intellectual Prank Revealed

 **LRS isn't just a theory about recursive simulation - it's a meta-theory about how ALL theories work.
 It's the first theory to explicitly acknowledge and weaponize the absence of a cosmic referee.**
+**every claim can and should prolly be subjected to trial- Glitchx**
 ---

 ## 🏛️ What Are Courts?